wilkos-dans/notify-documentation/webroot/content/vocabularies/_index.md

 date: 2018-12-20
 ---

-Vocabularies are used to provide values for certain properties in the notification payloads.
+The COAR Notify vocabulary is used to provide values for certain properties in the notification payloads.